JustinLove/alchemy_tutor/notes.md

 #### Virtual Biomes in `biome_scripts`

-RegisterSpawnFunction `init` is a special case, it works on the function name not color code. init is defined in many biomes, so it can only be intercepted from an append, not from `biome_scripts` etc. Thuns, **virtual biomes cannot run from `biome_scripts`** afaik.
+RegisterSpawnFunction `init` is a special case, it works on the function name not color code. init is defined in many biomes, so it can only be intercepted from an append, not from `biome_scripts` etc. Thus, **virtual biomes cannot run from `biome_scripts`** afaik.

 Theoretical extreme solution:
 - parse `_biomes_all.xml` to get biome files